Articles & Bylaws

 ASCRC consists of 12 faculty members, five students, the Provost and Vice President for Academic Affairs or his or her designee (ex-officio and nonvoting), and the Registrar or his or her designee (ex-officio and nonvoting), who shall serve as recorder.

-The Graduation Appeals Committee has power to grant exceptions to the faculty rules for graduation, admission, retention, and readmission.
+The Graduation and General Education Appeals Committee has power to grant exceptions to the faculty rules for graduation, general education, admission, retention, and readmission.
 The Graduation Appeals Committee consists of three faculty members and one student: the current Chair and Chair-elect of the ASCRC (voting members), one student (voting member) and the immediate past chair of ASCRC (non-voting member).
 The Registrar or the Registrar's designee serves as non-voting recorder.

 2) General Education Committee